UoB-COMSM0166/2025-group-25/README.md

 **Figure 1.
 Class Diagram**

-Here’s a brief explanation of the major classes (as an example; adjust to match your actual design):
-- **Player**: Represents the player character’s logic, including movement, jumping, collision detection, and state management.
-- **Enemy**: A base class for enemies; different enemy types (e.g., spider, frog, bat) inherit from this class to implement unique behaviors.
-- **Item**: Represents collectible or interactive items (coins, health pickups, elemental powers, etc.).
-Derived classes handle specific item behaviors.
-- **LevelManager**: Manages loading and initialization of level data, including spawning enemies, items, and handling level transitions.
-- **UIManager**: Responsible for updating and rendering the game’s user interface elements (e.g., health bar, coin count, score, menus).

 ---

 ### 4.2 Sequence Diagram

 The diagram below illustrates the main flow when the player enters a level and progresses to completion.
-It highlights the sequence of interactions among the Player, Enemy, Item, and LevelManager objects.
+It shows the sequence of interactions among the Player, Enemy, Item, and LevelManager objects.

 <p align="center">
   <img src="docs/design/Sequence Diagram.png" alt="Sequence Diagram">
 </p>

 **Figure 2.
 Sequence Diagram**

-Example flow description:
-1. **Player** enters the level, and **LevelManager** initializes the scene (loads map, spawns enemies, spawns items, etc.).
-2. When **Player** moves or attacks, it may collide or interact with **Enemy**, **Item**, or other environment objects.
-3. **UIManager** continuously updates player health, coin counts, and other HUD elements.
-4. Once all required objectives (e.g., collecting coins) are fulfilled, **LevelManager** transitions the game to the next level or displays a victory screen.

 ## 7. Process
 ### Collaboration